by Andrea M. Darcy

 - “It’s clear you think it’s my fault I can’t attract a good partner”.

-Does the other person often accuse you of twisting around what they said?
+The other person often accuses you of twisting around what they said, y0u refuse to listen.

 - “But I didn’t say that at all, you are misinterpreting”.